 I started sharing the chants and songs from my spiritual practice.
 My music ministry grew beyond my congregation through workshops, retreats, recordings and publishing.

-I’ve loved and cared for six congregations, growing with them in their ministry to one another and the communities they served.
+I’ve loved and cared for seven congregations, growing with them in their ministry to one another and the communities they served.

 I embraced the study of integral philosophy, exploring how consciousness evolves in individuals, institutions and cultures.
 I teach integral studies, using it with congregations, in spiritual direction and pastoral counseling.

-Leaving my last fulltime parish position, I lost myself in another dark night of the soul.
+Leaving my last full-time parish position, I lost myself in a dark night of the soul.
 And opened to wider peace, joy and compassion.

-I deepened my practice as a spiritual director, pursuing certification through the interfaith, Jung-centered Haden Institute.
+I deepened my practice as a spiritual director, getting certification through the interfaith, Jung-centered Haden Institute.
 I participate in the UU Spiritual Directors Network.

 It is a privilege and pleasure to explore the journey together.